Land mine: Second World War

 Mines forced tanks to slow down and wait for soldiers to go ahead and remove the mines.
-The main method of breaching minefields involved prodding the dirt with a bayonet or stick at an angle of 30 degrees (to avoid putting pressure on the top of the mine and detonating it).
+The main method of breaching minefields involved prodding the dirt with a bayonet or stick at an angle of 30 degrees to avoid pressuring the top of the mine.
 Since all mines at the beginning of the war had metal casings, metal detectors could be used to speed up the locating of mines.
 A Polish officer, Józef Kosacki, developed a portable mine detector known as the Polish mine detector.
-To counter the detector, Germans developed mines with wooden casings, the Schu-mine 42 (antipersonnel) and Holzmine 42 (anti-tank).
-Effective, cheap and easy to make, the schu mine became the most common mine in the war.
+To counter the detector, Germans developed mines with wooden casings, the Schü-mine 42 (anti-personnel) and Holzmine 42 (anti-tank).
+Effective, cheap and easy to make, the Schü-mine became the most common mine in the war.
 Mine casings were also made of glass, concrete and clay.
 The Russians developed a mine with a pressed-cardboard casing, the PMK40, and the Italians made an anti-tank mine out of bakelite.
 In 1944, the Germans created the Topfmine, an entirely non-metallic mine.
 They ensured that they could detect their own mines by covering them with radioactive sand; the Allies did not find this out until after the war.